No products in the cart.

 - Terms & Refund Policies

-Our Immigration 101 two-day South Florida Conference is a must-attend for any attorney new, or somewhat new, to their immigration practice.
+Our Immigration 101 two-day South Florida Conference is a must for any attorney new, or somewhat new, to their immigration practice.

-Actually, it’s also great for anyone who needs to know more about a specific practice area of immigration that is not yet their forte.
+It’s also terrific for anyone who needs to know more about a specific practice area of immigration that is not yet their forte.

 Once you’ve had that overview, our faculty will provide some guidance and advice about how to set up and manage your immigration practice.
 What do you do when someone walks in the door?
 What resources are available?
 What should your intake form look like?
 What cases should you turn down?
 All important questions.

 Once you’ve got the basics, faculty will launch into the meaty stuff right away.
 They’ll carefully walk you through permanent immigrant visas that are family-based.
 Next they go into Permanent (immigrant) Visas, discussing on Employment-based Visas, including EB1, Labor Certification, EB2/NIW, EB3 and Religious workers.

 In the Permanent (immigrant) Visas Part III session, faculty will discuss quotas and the monthly visa bulletin as well as Adjustment of Status v. processing abroad at a US Embassy or Consulate (known as Consular Processing).